 Real gross domestic product (GDP) increased 2.0 percent in the second quarter of 2019, according to the “second” estimate released by the Bureau of Economic Analysis.
 The growth rate was 0.1 percentage point lower than the “advance” estimate released in July.

 The BEA Wire | BEA's Official Blog

-The U.S. international trade deficit increased in 2018, according to the U.S. Bureau of Economic Analysis and the U.S. Census Bureau.
-The deficit increased from $552.3 billion in 2017 to $621.0 billion in 2018,as imports increased more than exports.
-As a percentage of U.S.
+The U.S. monthly international trade deficit decreased in June 2019 according to the U.S. Bureau of Economic Analysis and the U.S. Census Bureau.
+The deficit decreased from $55.3 billion in May (revised) to $55.2 billion in June,as imports decreased more than exports.

-The U.S. monthly international trade deficit increased in December 2018, according to the U.S. Bureau of Economic Analysis and the U.S. Census Bureau.
-The deficit increased from $50.3 billion in November (revised) to $59.8 billion in December, as imports increased and exports decreased.
+The U.S. monthly international trade deficit increased in May 2019 according to the U.S. Bureau of Economic Analysis and the U.S. Census Bureau.
+The deficit increased from $51.2 billion in April (revised) to $55.5 billion in May, as imports increased more than exports.

 Expenditures by foreign direct investors to acquire, establish, or expand U.S. businesses totaled $296.4 billion in 2018, up 8.7 percent from $272.8 billion in 2017.